Course support

 We work with instructors to:

-assist in identifying appropriate materials from the collection relevant to course content,
+- identify materials from the collection relevant to course content

-develop class assignments, projects, or activities that use the materials, and
+- develop class assignments, projects, or activities that use the materials and connect with course objectives

-conduct a variety of instruction sessions ranging from a general introduction to resources to in-depth presentations on specific materials and their context and significance.
+- conduct a variety of instruction sessions ranging from a general introduction to in-depth presentations on specific materials

 Our partnership with instructors lets students work with texts, historical images, manuscripts, and objects.
 Hands-on exercises and discussion help students analyze key curricular concepts, and address material culture and historiography in order to develop research, writing, and critical thinking skills.